 Motoi Sakuraba / Masaaki Uno, 1990

-You wouldn’t expect a composer to pack a historical epic’s cinematic sweep and breadth into a humble Game Gear score.
-You most definitely wouldn’t expect an artist to pull off this feat on a first-generation title for the musically rather challenged platform.
-However, that is precisely what Motoi Sakuraba and Masaaki Uno accomplish on Zen Gear.
+You would not expect a composer to pack a historical epic’s cinematic sweep into a humble Game Gear score.
+You certainly would not expect this feat on a first-generation title for a musically challenged platform.
+And yet that is precisely what Motoi Sakuraba and Masaaki Uno accomplish on Zan Gear.

-It’s a jaw-dropping soundtrack in several ways.
-Firstly, no other Game Gear score offers compositions of comparable emotional complexity and richness.
-These cues are multi-tiered creations that develop with astonishing patience, bolstered by the composers’ decision to arrange their ideas in lengthy compositions that create a rousing, dramatic flow.
-Take “Turbulent Age” and how its carefully prepared changes in tempo make the music that much more exciting when it bursts forth after a slower-paced episode.
+It is a jaw-dropping soundtrack in several ways.
+No other Game Gear score offers compositions of comparable emotional complexity and richness.
+These cues are multi-tiered creations that develop with astonishing patience, bolstered by the composers’ decision to favour long-form pieces capable of real dramatic flow.
+Take “Turbulent Age”, and the way its carefully prepared tempo shifts make the music’s eventual eruption feel all the more thrilling after a slower episode.

-What’s more, there is not a single dud amidst the many, many melodies Sakuraba and Uno concoct – the confidence with which their music unfolds is deeply impressive.
-The natural result is that a cue like “Age of Heat Haze” can convincingly build its calmly majestic atmosphere, with moments of introspection still giving the music greater depth.
-If you need further proof of the composers’ melodic talents, check out “Tears of Mortification”.
-Its pace is more steady than that of other cues, but this allows Uno to write what might be the most expansive melody heard on the Game Gear, its tune never failing to captivate.
+There is not a single dud among the many melodies Sakuraba and Uno conjure.
+The confidence with which the music unfolds is deeply impressive.
+A cue like “Age of Heat Haze” can therefore build a calmly majestic atmosphere while still finding room for introspection.
+If you need further proof of the composers’ melodic gifts, listen to “Tears of Mortification”.
+Its pace is steadier than that of other cues, but this allows Uno to write what may be the most expansive melody heard on the Game Gear, a tune that never fails to captivate.

-Hearing such lavishly arranged music, drawing upon the full capacities of the Game Gear’s sound chip on a game that was released two weeks after the console hit the Japanese market, is astonishing.
-Part of the fascination stems from the composers’ technical wizardry.
-In unshowy fashion, they do a sterling job at prioritising voices through clever volume changes while cleverly varying textures, frequently switching between contrapuntal episodes and beautifully harmonised melodies.
-Listen to “Final Dirge” and the genuine pathos of its most striking melody – a simple two-note ostinato, coached in sorrowful harmonies and surrounded by more complex material that makes this moment of simple, unadorned sadness all the more arresting.
+Hearing such lavishly arranged music on a game released just two weeks after the console hit the Japanese market is astonishing.
+Part of the fascination lies in the composers’ technical wizardry.
+In unshowy fashion, they do a sterling job of prioritising voices through subtle volume shifts while varying textures, frequently switching between contrapuntal episodes and beautifully harmonised melodies.
+The score maintains a remarkably consistent energy throughout — rather than building to climaxes or decaying toward resolution, it sustains its intensity from beginning to end, giving the music an uncommon sense of grandeur and inevitability.
+Listen to “Final Dirge”, and the genuine pathos of its most striking moment: a simple two-note ostinato, set in sorrowful harmonies and surrounded by more complex material that makes the passage of unadorned sadness all the more arresting.

-While it’s hard not to feel some disappointment over the fact that the Game Gear’s discography didn’t fulfil the promise of an early masterpiece like Zen Gear, the score’s existence proves that excellent music was a reality on this platform from day one.
+It is hard not to feel some disappointment that the Game Gear’s broader discography did not consistently fulfil the promise of an early masterpiece like Zan Gear.
+Even so, the score’s existence is proof enough that excellent music was possible on this platform from day one.

 Terry93D says